appdotnet/ADNpy/README.md

-# ADNPy: A python library for the App.net API
+# ADNPy: App.net API for Python

 ADNPy aims to be a easy to use library for interacting with the [App.net API](https://developers.app.net).